-I am a biological anthropologist interested in the evolution of primates and how these animals have interacted with their environments through time.
-Specifically, my research explores the functional anatomy that relates to feeding and the paleobiology and extinction of primate communities in the Caribbean and Madagascar.
-I am currently working as a Postdoctoral Fellow at Johns Hopkins University School of Medicine Center for Functional Anatomy and Evolution.
+I am a Biological Anthropologist and an Assistant Professor of Anatomy at Central Michigan University College of Medicine, where I teach Human Gross Anatomy to medical students.
+My research explores the evolution of primates and how these animals have interacted with their environments through time.
+Specifically, I study the functional anatomy that relates to feeding and the paleobiology and extinction of primate communities in the Caribbean and Madagascar.

-An essential part of my work involves communicating with the public what we're learning from research into the recently extinct primates and the changes that affected their habitats.
-In line with this goal, my colleagues and I contributed to the 2019 documentary "When Whales Walked" available now to watch on PBS.com and iTunes.
+An essential part of my work involves communicating with the public what we're learning from research into the recently-extinct primates and the changes that affected their habitats.
+In line with this goal, my colleagues and I contributed to the 2019 documentary "When Whales Walked."
 Forbes Science, Outside Magazine, and 7Días News in the Dominican Republic have also reported on aspects of this work.
 Finally, I am assisting with presenting new insights to the public in the countries that host my fieldwork with new and expanded museum and visitor center exhibits.